How to Plan a Kid-Free Vacation Without the Worry

 I took a little break from blogging the past few weeks because I took a much needed, overdue vacation with my husband—and no kids!
 How to Plan a Kid-Free Vacation Without the Worry, you ask?
 Very carefully!
 It was overdue for many reasons, but mostly, as you can likely relate, because of the challenge of leaving my children in the care of others.
 Leaving the kids to take a long vacation is hard for any parent, but for parents of special needs children, it can seem almost impossible.
 You have to really want a vacation to put in the time and effort it takes to coordinate all the details.
 And yes, I really wanted it.
 And I’m so glad I took the time to plan it out.
 It was well worth it!

-Today, I’m giving you a head start by outlining a plan that you can coordinate for a successful vacation.
+Today, I’m giving you a head start by outlining how to plan and coordinate a kid-free vacation.

 It Takes a Village

 You have probably already figured out that raising a family is best accomplished with a team of supportive people around you.
 Some of us win the jackpot in this department with friends, family and even hired support who become like family as they help us out from day to day.
 Others have to work to find the supports they need.
-Developing a network of people who have your back is even harder when your child requires a unique skill set to handle their needs.
+Developing a network of people who have your back is even harder when your child requires a unique skill set to handle their needs which is very important on how to plan a kid-free vacation.

 Building a village doesn't happen overnight.
 As you know, you need people who have the patience and the mindset to deal with your child’s emotional needs in addition to the mechanics of their day-to-day activities.
 You need people who understand and respect the need for consistency with therapies, diets and supplement regimens, which can be challenging for even the most dedicated parent to take on.